Fuel cell system design

 First step: conceptual system design

-In many cases it can be advantageous first to model a rigorous fuel cell within a simple system such as the one shown to the left, in order to screen stack performance aspects such as water management and deactivation under various scenarios.
+In many cases it can be advantageous first to model a rigorous fuel cell within a simple system, such as the one shown above, in order to screen stack performance aspects such as transient water management and deactivation under various scenarios.

-This allows designers to rapidly investigate the pros and cons of alternative system designs.
+This allows designers to rapidly investigate the pros and cons of alternative system designs and control strategies.

 System models: key attributes

-- Fully pressure-driven models to ensure accurate representation of all key effects.
+- Simulates in fully pressure-driven mode to ensure accurate representation of all key transient effects

-- The system model can include computationally-intensive, complex models such as the PEM stack and humidifier to ensure full multi-scale accuracy.
+- Includes computationally-intensive, complex models such as the PEM stack and humidifier to ensure full multi-scale accuracy

-- gFUELCELL can simulate extremely dynamic operations such as drive cycles robustly.
+- Robustly simulates extremely dynamic operations such as drive cycles

 The result is a high degree of predictive accuracy capable of reproducing pilot plant information and real operation.